 Results from a Pinot Gris 2015 trial can be seen below.
 This tasting, like all others, was carried out by a tasting panel comprised of accredited industry professionals.

 The control and experimental results are presented in two different ways to make visualization easier.
 The spider graph (Figure 1) compares the experimental wine (red line) to the control wine (blue line), and is expressed as the percent change from control.
 On the bar graph (Figure 2), the control is represented by zero on the graph.
 When AromaLoc treated wine scored higher than control, the bar is greater than zero.

-There were two challenges in this trial.
-First, a red wine was going to be fermented, which necessitated the design of a punch down tool that could maintain the gas-tight headspace.
-Second the fermentations were being done in wooden barrels, so a gas-tight seal was also needed.
-TN Coopers worked with AromaLoc, and developed a solution to both of these issues.
-AromaLoc built a machine capable of treating four barrels simultaneously.
+First, a red wine was to be fermented, which necessitated the design of a punch down tool that could maintain a gas-tight headspace.
+Second, because the fermentations were being done in wooden barrels, a gas-tight seal was also required.
+Working with TN Coopers, solutions to both issues were developed.
+AromaLoc proceeded to build a model capable of treating four barrels simultaneously.